 Investigation

 This work aims to determine whether or not deep learning approaches can improve forecasting accuracy for particular data sets by comparing the accuracy of deep learning forecasters to some of the current forecasters used by utilities.
 This work will focus on STLF horizons.
 Three data sets will be investigated.
 Two sets come from an Independent Electrical System Operator in Ontario and have been included because the data is publicly available, which helps with the reproducibility of this work.
-One set is from Ottawa, and the other is from Toronto, and they both consist of city-wide load aggregation measurements taken hourly, spanning ten years from 2010-2019.
+One set is from Ottawa [ref the access point], and the other is from Toronto [ref the access point], and they both consist of city-wide load aggregation measurements taken hourly, spanning ten years from 2010-2019.
 The third set comes from Saint john Energy, a municipally-owned utility reseller.
-This data is included because the work proposed here supports efforts in a larger Smart Grid Technologies project underway here at UNB, which partners with that utility.
+This data is included because the work proposed here supports efforts in a larger Smart Grid Technologies project underway at UNB, which partners with that utility reseller.
 The Saint John Energy data set is smaller than the others, spanning about 3.5 years, from 2018 to present, but otherwise matches with the hourly measurements of Saint John load aggregates.
 Four benchmark forecasters will be used for comparison: a Seasonal Naïve forecaster, a Multiple Linear Regression (MLR) forecaster, an Auto-Regressive Integrated Moving Average (ARIMAX) forecaster, and a forecaster based on a shallow Artificial Neural Network (ANN).
 These benchmark algorithms have been available for many years and have been implemented and used by researchers and utilities [1], [4], [5], [9], [32]–[34].

 Three phases of this work are planned.
 First, each of the benchmark algorithms will be implemented.
 Then, one or more deep learning algorithms will be implemented, starting with a CNN.
-Finally, the performance of the CNN forecaster will be assessed by comparing it against the performance of the benchmark algorithms, using the data sets available.
+Finally, the performance of the deep learning forecasters will be assessed by comparing them against the performance of the benchmark algorithms, using the data sets available.
 Details of each of these phases are delineated below.

-Stage 2: implement a CNN and assess its performance using the 3 data sets.

-2019 is forecasted, even though we have the data so that we can measure the accuracy.
-Common ways to measure accuracy include MAPE, ME, MSE, RMSE, STD and will calculate all to compare performance against the benchmark algorithms and performance of other systems with the same horizon focus reported in the literature.
-We will also sample errors (explain) to analyze performance further.

-Stage 3: assess the performance of LSTM

 The Benchmark Algorithms

 Many publications lack detailed information about their experimental set-ups, making it challenging to conduct direct comparisons with reported results.
 The benchmark algorithms proposed for this work have been selected because they are relevant and because they are sufficiently well documented to reproduce [1], [4], [5], [9], [32]–[34].

-Seasonal Naïve Forecaster (SNF)
+Seasonal Naïve Forecaster